Garden Party: Floral Cocktail

 It’s official.
 I have a new cocktail obsession.
-I call it the Garden Party Gin & Tonic and it’s bursting with botanical goodness.
+I call it the Garden Party.
+A beautifully floral cocktail, it’s bursting with botanical goodness.
+If you are partial to gin and tonics and looking for something interesting and fun for your next party, this is it!

 On top of gin you’ll find the flavors of rose, hibiscus, lavender, and elderflower all beautifully balanced into a deliciously cozy yet refreshing cocktail.